Finance 101

 Financial Scams Focused on Seniors

 Ploys range from romance scams to people posing as government officials and from sweepstakes/lottery scams to scams in which criminals pretend to be a grandchild or child to the elderly victim.
 In all cases, the con artists will eventually ask you to send money for one false reason or another.
+To make matters worse, seniors are less likely to report fraud than younger generations.

 Most of these scams take place over the phone or in person, although some do take place online, in the form of criminals posing as tech specialists looking to gain remote access to the suspect's devices, for example.